-The second North Atlantic Song Convention will take place at the Scottish Storytelling Centre in Edinburgh, Scotland between 28-30 April 2023
+The second North Atlantic Song Convention took place at the Scottish Storytelling Centre in Edinburgh, Scotland between 28-30 April 2023

-The event will see singers and supporters from far and wide congregating to discuss, learn and share our song traditions.
-There will be talks, workshops, panels, song circles, concerts and more.
+The event saw singers and supporters from far and wide congregating to discuss, learn and share our song traditions.
+There were talks, workshops, panels, song circles, concerts and more.

-This convention will support, encourage and develop three main audiences:
+This convention supports, encourages and develops three main audiences:

 1. Grassroots community and non-professionals.